Reynolds, J. and Kiely, B. (2015). All American Boys. New York, NY: Atheneum Books for Young Readers.

 Genre: Realistic fiction, Coretta Scott King Honor.
 Realistic fiction because it is set in contemporary times with no magic or other speculative elements.

 Book Summary: All Rashad wants to do is pop into a convenience store and pick up some chips on his way to a party on a Friday night.
 What happens, though, changes everything.
 Rashad bends down to pick out his cell phone from his bag, a woman trips over him, and the next thing he knows, a cop has him handcuffed and is beating him.
-He ends up in the hospital, and — subsequently — the subject of discussion of police brutality in the community, a place that Rashad doesn’t want to be.
+He ends up in the hospital, and — subsequently — the subject of discussion of police brutality in the community, even though Rashad isn’t comfortable with being the center of attention.

 Quinn, a member of the basketball team, witnesses Rashad being beaten, and is friends with officer, who has been like a second father to Quinn, since his father’s death.
 Quinn’s struggle is a decision whether or not he wants to become political and speak out against his friend.